DurationFull-time 1 year, Part-time 2 years

 Become a cultural innovator.
 You’ll critically reflect leaders in government, business, international aid, development and education.
 You will design, research and complete a scholarly thesis and undertake advanced course work that provides a firmer grounding in the field and in broader research methods.

-Building on the capabilities you acquired at undergraduate degree level, this program will enhance your sense of professional identity and widen your learning horizons through exposure to research practice.
+Building on the capabilities you acquired at undergraduate degree level, this degree will enhance your sense of professional identity and widen your learning horizons through exposure to research practice.

-This program uses a variety of teaching and learning approaches, including:
+This degree uses a variety of teaching and learning approaches, including: